We keep hearing people (like parents, the media, and politicians) talking about how “new math” is ruining mathematics education.

 This is a letter I wrote in my head on the way home from school the other day.

 I have been asked several times about this “new math” that our local politicians have been discussion during the election and the media has focused on for years.
 No, the answer is there is no NEW math.
 Math is math.
 Numbers are numbers.

 And yet people have been complaining about new math since I was in school.
 Despite what some of my students think, it was only the 1980s.
 The media and politicians are also quick to “inform” parents about this “new math,” but again-these people haven’t stepped into a classroom.

-I teach them to think about how numbers interact with each other.
+I teach your children to think about how numbers interact with each other.
 I teach them to problem solve and to develop their own personal strategies.
 I encourage them to explain their thinking using math vocabulary.
 When they don’t “get it” I teach it to them another way using another strategy.

-Teachers, this is the letter I wish I could send home to my students’ parents so they could understand they are passing along their anxieties about math to their children.
 What are your biggest beefs with the “new math” myths?
 Leave us your thoughts in the comments below.